AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_unity.md

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
 The Agora Chat SDK enables you to embed real-time messaging in any app, on any device, anywhere.

-This page shows a sample code to add peer-to-peer messaging into your game by using the Agora Chat SDK for Unity.
+This page shows a sample code to add peer-to-peer messaging into a game by using the Agora Chat SDK for Unity.

 ## Understand the tech